rarenatoe/more-or-less/README.md

 ### Text styling

-For the text buttons styling, the `textComponent` will receive the following styles into `style` prop in the following order:
+MoreOrLess will merge the following into the `style` prop or `textComponent`:

 1. Apply `textStyle`.
+2. Then if it is a button:
-2. Apply the default button styling: `{ color: '#36BDE8', fontWeight: 'bold' }`.
+    1. Apply the default button styling: `{ color: '#36BDE8', fontWeight: 'bold' }`.
-3. Apply `textButtonStyle`.
+    2. Apply `textButtonStyle`.

-Where each next style, potentially replaces the previous one.
+Where each style potentially replaces the previous one.

 ## Run example